alpico/github-notion-bridge/README.md

-# Github Notion Bridge
+# GitHub Notion Bridge

-Event-based management of Github issues on Notion.
+Event-based management of GitHub issues on Notion.

 ## Why?

-Other exporters of Github issues into Notion gather __all__ issues on Github, then gather __all__ issues which have been synced from Github on Notion and try to find the differences between these.
+Other exporters of GitHub issues into Notion gather __all__ issues on GitHub, then gather __all__ issues which have been synced from GitHub on Notion and try to find the differences between these.
-This method is excessive since the Github event can tell you exactly what changed.
+This method is excessive since the GitHub event can tell you exactly what changed.

 Another pain point is that specific Notion issue board formats are required, tools going as far as to offer templates, so their tool works.
 The only assumption we make for your issue board is that it has a property which defines the columns, the rest can be configured but also offers sane defaults.